 Conclusion

-The Daisycon Synergy Tag strengthens hybrid tracking setups by providing a browser-based reference that supports accurate attribution even when the DCI is unavailable server-side.
-Always use this tag together with the server-side conversion tag and ensure both share the same transaction reference to enable reliable fallback attribution.
+The Daisycon Synergy Tag strengthens hybrid tracking setups by providing a browser-based reference that enables reliable attribution even when the DCI is unavailable server-side.
+Always use this tag together with the server-side conversion tag and ensure both share the same transaction reference to allow reliable fallback attribution.